Seirdy/seirdy.one/content/posts/spoiler-element.md

 ---
 title: "Proposal: an HTML element for spoilers"
-description: "The case for including dedicated elements for spoiler tags in HTML.
-An informal proposal describing use-cases, syntax, semantics, and recommended user-agent behavior."
+description: "An informal proposal for dedicated elements for spoiler tags in HTML: use-cases, syntax, semantics, recommended UA behavior, and comparisions with <details>."
 date: 2023-11-12T13:48:00-08:00
 outputs:
     - html